• Skip to primary navigation

 3 - Agave Nectar

-In a recipe, you’ll want to substitute one cup of brown rice syrup with two-thirds of a cup of agave nectar.
-My go-to is the vegan cheesecake where agave complements the creamy texture without overpowering the cashew and vanilla tones.
+In a recipe, you'll want to substitute one cup of brown rice syrup with two-thirds of a cup of agave nectar swaps for recipes.

 4 - Date Syrup